slowernews/wisdom-tldr/chapters/chapter_1_self.md

 <!--
 - Stability without Stagnation

-- "The silence between the notes makes the music.
-And lest we forget, the longer the silence, the more incredibly beautiful and powerful the music when it finally swells and the symphony goes on." -- Brianna West
+> *"The silence between the notes makes the music.
+And lest we forget, the longer the silence, the more incredibly beautiful and powerful the music when it finally swells and the symphony goes on."
+-- Brianna West*
-- "One doesn't discover new lands without consenting to lose sight of the shore for a very long time." -- Andre Gide
+> *"One doesn't discover new lands without consenting to lose sight of the shore for a very long time."
+-- Andre Gide*
-- "What's right is what's left if you do everything else wrong." - Robin Williams
+> *"What's right is what's left if you do everything else wrong."
+-- Robin Williams*
-- "When one door closes, another opens; but we often look so long and so regretfully upon the closed door that we do not see the one which has opened for us." - Alexander Graham Bell
+> *"When one door closes, another opens; but we often look so long and so regretfully upon the closed door that we do not see the one which has opened for us."
+-- Alexander Graham Bell*
-- "All men make mistakes, but a good man yields when he knows his course is wrong, and repairs the evil.
-The only crime is pride." - Sophocles
+> *"All men make mistakes, but a good man yields when he knows his course is wrong, and repairs the evil.
+The only crime is pride."
+-- Sophocles*
-- "You can't go back and change the beginning, but you can start where you are and change the ending." - C.S.
-Lewis
+> *"You can't go back and change the beginning, but you can start where you are and change the ending."
+-- C.S.
+Lewis*
-- "Anything I cannot transform into something marvelous, I let go." - Anais Nin
+> *"Anything I cannot transform into something marvelous, I let go."
+-- Anais Nin*
-- without deviation from the norm, progress is not possible -- frank zappa
+> *"Without deviation from the norm, progress is not possible."
+-- Frank Zappa*
-- never test the depth of teh river with both feet. -- warren buffett -->
+> *"Never test the depth of teh river with both feet."
+-- Warren Buffett*
+-->

 > *"If you think adventure is dangerous, try routine.
 It’s lethal."